datanav/docs/hub/features/change-tracking.rst

 - Change in entity metadata - all non :ref:`reserved fields <reserved_fields>`
 - Change in entity delete status - the entity's ``_deleted`` status changes

 Each entity version written to a dataset will receive an ``_updated`` value.
 An entity's ``_updated`` value, unique to each dataset, is an incremental counter assigned to each entity version when they are stored in the target dataset.
-When a pipe's pump has sucessfully finished, the pipe will store the last (newest) entity's ``_updated`` value as the pipe's ``since`` value, thereby keeping track of the entities that have already been processed.
+When a pipe's pump has successfully finished, the pipe will store the last (newest) entity's ``_updated`` value as the pipe's ``since`` value, thereby keeping track of the entities that have already been processed.

 .. admonition::  Good to know: